-A.J. is Creative Strategist for The New York Times R&D lab, exploring and explaining emerging technologies in the pursuit of journalism, a role largely defined by his 10+ years of experience as a visual journalist and producer across many major newsrooms and various forms of stories.
+A.J.
+Chavar is an award winning cinematographer, photographer, multimedia journalist and producer in New York City whose clients include the WSJ, NPR, Storycorps, IDEO, NYT, Visura, Vanderbilt University, and many others.
+Currently, A.J. is Creative Strategist for The New York Times R&D lab, exploring and explaining emerging technologies in the pursuit of journalism, a role largely defined by his 10+ years of experience as a visual journalist and producer across many major newsrooms and various forms of stories.

 Beginning in July 2023, A.J. assumed the role of teaching fellow in immersive journalism at the S.I.
 Newhouse School of Public Communications at Syracuse University in addition to his role with the R&D lab.
 He chairs the National Press Photographers Association's Best of Photojournalism contest, managing a small team of cross disciplinary journalists and a network of hundreds of volunteers in coordination with support from the University of Georgia to maintain, run, archive, and expand the contest.

 As The New York Times Washington, D.C. video journalist, A.J. was part of a team that filmed the newspaper's first ever exclusive video interview with a sitting President, Barack Obama.
 During his time in the Washington Bureau, he filmed several more exclusives with POTUS, oversaw a team of producers for news video coverage of national and international news, and earned several White House News Photographer "Eyes of History" awards.